The NRH Ethics Committee – Terms of Reference

 6.1.
 The Secretary shall minute the proceedings and resolutions of all meetings of the Committee, including recording the names of those present and in attendance.

 6.2.
-The Secretary shall endeavour to ascertain, at the beginning of each meeting, the existence of any conflicts of interest and minute them accordingly.
+The Secretary shall note, at the beginning of each meeting, the existence of any conflicts of interest and minute them accordingly.

 7. Annual General Meeting